 Chlorsig is the generic name of an antibiotic drug used to treat eye infections.
 It was added to the PBS (pharmaceutical benefits scheme) in 2017 after being removed in 2016 with the restriction that it is only available to patients who identify as Aboriginal or Torres Strait Islander (ATSI).

-The rate of eye infections, like trachoma (which leads to blindness), is three times higher for ATSI patients than for other Australians.
-The lower price for ATSI patients is because of extra funding under the government’s Closing the Gap PBS co-payment program.
+Like trachoma (which leads to blindness), the rate of eye infections is three times higher for ATSI patients than for other Australians.
+The lower price for ATSI patients is extra funding under the government’s Closing the Gap PBS co-payment program.

 Chlorsig eye drops dosage: